cholla-hydro/cholla/docs/sphinx/PythonExamples/2D-plotting.md

 # 2D plotting example

-Here we show how to read HDF5 output and make a 2D density plot.
+Here is an example plot for making a 2D density plot.

 ```python
 import numpy as np